matthewmcgarvey/croda/NOTES.md

 General notes.
 Not documentation but might contain helpful things.

+## Dec 19, 2025

+I was very excited to come back to this, but the return has not been great.
+Crystal's LSP still sucks which means I have to dig through the library to figure out stuff.
+For example, I wanted to set a status on the response, but I couldn't remember if there was a method to set it If I needed to access the response instead then how do I do that?
+Also, being in a block for everything is just weird.

 ## Jan 02, 2023

 New year, still thinking about how to serialize and validate request data.